A Ramsey Type problem for highly connected subgraphs: Introduction

 \begin{conj} Let $k, n$ be positive integers.
 For $n > 4(k-1)$, every 2-edge-colored $K_n$ contains a $k$-connected monochromatic subgraph with at least $n-2k+2$ vertices. \end{conj}

-Note that the statement is not true for $n \le 4(k-1)$ by Matula's result \cite{Mat83}.
-(Also see \cite{BG08}.)
-Moreover, no matter how large $n$ is, $n-2k+2$ is the best possible bound for the order of the $k$-connected subgraph by the example $B(n, k)$ in \cite{BG08}.
+Note that the conclusion is not true for $n \le 4(k-1)$ by Matula's result \cite{Mat83} (also see \cite{BG08}).
+Moreover, no matter how large $n$ is, $n-2k+2$ is the best possible lower bound for the order of the $k$-connected subgraph by the example $B(n, k)$ in \cite{BG08}.
 Besides proposing the conjecture, Bollob\'{a}s and Gy\'{a}rf\'{a}s verified the conjecture for $k \le 2$, and showed it is sufficient to prove the conjecture holds for $4k-3 \le n < 7k-5$.
 Liu, Morris, and Prince \cite{LMP09} verified the conjecture for $k=3$, and proved it for $n \ge 13k-15$.
 Later, Fujita and Magnant \cite{FM11} improved the bound to $n > 6.5(k-1)$.
-Recently, {\L}uczak \cite{Lu15} claimed the proof of the conjecture.
-However, a gap has been found in the proof and not yet fixed \cite{HL}.
-(Also see \cite{Ma19}.)
-Many of the ideas in our note were inspired by {\L}uczak's proof, although we do not agree with his conclusion.
+In 2016, {\L}uczak \cite{Lu15} claimed the proof of the conjecture.
+However, a gap has been found in the proof and not yet fixed \cite{HL} (also see \cite{Ma19}).